HolmQ84/TestExamSubjects/src/Readme files/6 - Maintainable code.md

 When we use Continuous Integration, we push everytime we have built a small piece that is tested and works.
 It doesn't have to be a full functioning program.
-In github when we push, we can add automation which always keeps an eye on the code.
+In GitHub when we push, we can add automation which always keeps an eye on the code.
 When code is pushed, it automatically builds the code and tests it. then it pushes the code to the others in the team.

 if a conflict occurs, an email is sends to the team, telling where the conflict is, and who has been working on the code.